ksu-is/WordExplorer-Project/README.md

 # WordExplorer-Project
 <h3>What is word explorer?

-<h4>A fun python based program that teaches users new terms and definitions with mini games, puzzles, and quizzes to help expand their vocabulary.
+<h4>A fun python based program that teaches users new terms and definitions with mini games, or quizzes to help expand their vocabulary.
 <h2>Features
 <h4>- Two options to choose from: Matching Game, or Fill in the Blank.